4 Productivity Tips for Small Human Resources Departments

 If you’re part of a small Human Resources team - maybe you’re even flying solo when it comes to HR in your organization - you probably quite rightly consider yourself a champion plate spinner.
 There are so many facets to HR that staying on top of everything can be a challenge even for large departments.

 So just how do you cope when there are only one or two of you?

-Whether you’re trying to organise the company Christmas party or other corporate event, you’re sourcing candidates to fill vacancies, you’re implementing a new policy such as duvet days, or you’re restructuring your onboarding process to include a new hire checklist for remote workers, your working week can vary wildly from day to day.
+Whether you’re trying to organize the company Christmas party or other corporate event you’re sourcing candidates to fill vacancies you’re implementing a new policy such as duvet days or you’re restructuring your onboarding process to include a new hire checklist for remote workers your working week can vary wildly from day to day.

 Take a look at our tips below and you should be well on your way to creating a more productive and stress-free Human Resources department.